Projectsniper82/sniperlab/next-sniper/README.md

 prevents loss of generated wallets if a transfer fails.
 They are saved again once all transfers complete for confirmation.

+## Encryption Password

+Bot wallet secret keys are encrypted before being stored.
+Set `NEXT_PUBLIC_WALLET_PASSWORD` in your `.env.local` file to provide the encryption password at build time.
+If this variable is not set, the application will prompt for a password in the browser when wallets are first saved.
+Never commit your chosen password to source control.

 ## Strategy Context

 WWhen trading bots execute, a `context` object is passed to your strategy